 If you fall asleep in your lenses you risk the lens bonding to the cornea, making it hard to remove.
 If you have fallen asleep in your lenses, you shouldn’t attempt to remove them straight away.
 Wait at least 30 minutes before attempting to remove the lens and use eye drops to hydrate the lens first before you attempt to remove the lens.
 This will make it easier to remove.
 Do not use your contact lens solution or tap water.
 Once removed, leave your lenses out for a few hours or for the day.
 If you have any concerns, you should seek advice from your optician.

 Do not rub your eyes

 Rubbing your eyes can cause the contact lens to move off your cornea which may cause it to fold and move under your upper lid.
 In addition to this, it can cause bacteria to transfer and move around your eye.

 Wear the correct prescription lenses

-Everyone’s eyes are shaped differently, therefore you cannot take a one-size-fits-all approach to contact lenses. always stick to the lenses prescribed by your optician.
-If you intend on trying new lenses, make sure you consult with your optician/eye care professional first.
+Everyone’s eyes are shaped differently, therefore you cannot take a one-size-fits-all approach to contact lenses.
+Always stick to the lenses prescribed by your optician.
+If you intend on trying new lenses, make sure you consult with your optician or eye care professional first.
 Trying new lenses without expert advice can run the risk of them fitting too tightly to your cornea, making it hard to get out of the eye.